 A permanent life insurance policy would be a good option for final expenses.
 Specifically, you can purchase a small guaranteed whole life insurance policy, which is designed to be for burial expenses.
 This policy would not require a medical exam, so if you are not in great health or have a pre-existing condition, you could still receive coverage.

-All veterans who were enrolled in the Servicemember Group Life Insurance plan during their service have the option to convert this life insurance policy into Veterans Group Life Insurance (VGLI) when they return from duty.
+All veterans who were enrolled in the Servicemembers' Group Life Insurance plan during their service have the option to convert this life insurance policy into Veterans' Group Life Insurance (VGLI) when they return from duty.
 This can be a good option early in your life.
 However, once you age into your senior years, you would be able to get better rates through other types of life insurance.

-The best life insurance policies for seniors are based upon what is the most affordable and companies that have senior-preferred underwriting.
+The best life insurance policies for seniors are based on what is the most affordable and companies that have senior-preferred underwriting.
 Below, we have provided our recommendations for term and permanent life insurance companies for applicants over 60.

-Best Term Life Insurance: Protective and Haven Life
+Best term life insurance: Protective and Haven Life

-A cheap term life insurance policy to consider for those over 60 years old would be the Protective Classic Choice product.
-This insurance plan is guaranteed level throughout the coverage period, which means that you will pay the same premium until the policy ends.
+A cheap term life insurance policy to consider for those over 60 years old is the Protective Classic Choice product.
+This insurance plan is guaranteed level throughout the coverage period, which means that you pay the same premium until the policy ends.
 The death benefit has a minimum coverage amount of $100,000 and a maximum of $50 million.

-If you are older than 60 years old, then guaranteed whole life insurance through Mutual of Omaha could also be a great option.
-Guaranteed whole life differs slightly from the simplified issue policy offered through MassMutual, due to this plan requiring no medical exam and no health questionnaire.
+If you are older than 60, guaranteed whole life insurance through Mutual of Omaha could also be a great option.
+Guaranteed whole life differs slightly from the simplified issue policy offered through MassMutual because the plan doesn't require a medical exam or health questionnaire.
 For elderly and sick individuals, this can be a critical determinant for choosing a guaranteed policy.
-However, this policy will have a higher premium since the insurer would not have health information to accurately determine a price.
+However, this policy has a higher premium, since the insurer doesn't have health information to accurately determine a price.